...

 Acute withdrawal symptoms of benzodiazepines can last anywhere from a few days to several weeks.
 However, some individuals may experience more prolonged withdrawal symptoms from benzos lasting for months or even years after stopping.

 How long does benzo withdrawal last?
 The severity and timeline of withdrawal symptoms can also be influenced by how the drug is tapered or discontinued.
-A gradual tapering schedule that slowly reduces the dose of benzodiazepines over several weeks or months may help to minimize withdrawal symptoms and reduce the risk of protracted withdrawal.
+A slow tapering schedule can help reduce the dose of benzodiazepines over weeks or months.
+This may lessen withdrawal symptoms and lower the risk of long-term withdrawal.

 Get Your Life Back